authenticateci

 Required

-References the local path to the private key file matching the certificate in NetSuite.
+References the local path to the private key file that matches the certificate in NetSuite.
 For example: d:/path/private-key.pem.

 -h or -help